Non-Parametric Approximations for Anisotropy Estimation in Two-dimensional Differentiable Gaussian Random Fields: Application to Simulated and Real Data

-An application on an environmental emergency scenario data follows.
-The data represent daily means of radioactivity gamma dose rates over part of the Federal Republic of Germany, and they were provided by the German automatic radioactivity monitoring network~\cite{dubois2005spatial}.
-The rates are measured in nanoSievert per hour (nSv/h).
-The \textit{normal} data set corresponds to typical background radioactivity measurements ($\approx 100$ nSv/h).
-The \textit{emergency} data includes a simulated local release of radioactivity from the south-west corner of the monitored area that results in five stations reporting dose rates around 10 times above the background (exceeding 1000 nSv/h).
+We study anisotropy in two data sets of daily averages of radioactivity gamma dose rates over part of the Federal Republic of Germany, which was provided by the German automatic radioactivity monitoring network for the Spatial Interpolation Comparison (SIC 2004) exercise~\citep{dubois2005spatial}.
+Dose rates are measured in nanosieverts per hour (nSv/h).
+The \textit{background} data set corresponds to typical radioactivity measurements ($\approx 100$~nSv/h), which follow the Gaussian distribution (graph not shown), and thus their skewness and excess kurtosis coefficients are close to zero.
+The \textit{emergency} data includes a simulated local release of radioactivity which results in five dose rate ``measurements'' around $10$ times above background (exceeding $1000$~nSv/h).
+These measurements are aligned in the East-West direction.
 Table~\ref{t:SIC2004} summarizes the statistics of both data sets.
-The two rightmost columns show the anisotropy parameters estimated with the CHI method.
-The normal set data follows the Gaussian distribution (graph not shown here), and thus has skewness and excess kurtosis coefficients close to zero.
+The two rightmost columns show the CHI-based estimates of anisotropy parameters.

+Since the 95\% confidence interval for isotropy is $(R_{-}, R_{+}) = (0.92, 1.08)$, this dataset can be considered as slightly anisotropic.
+The direction of anisotropy is different in the two sets: In the background set the axis $A_{1}$ is tilted with respect to the x-axis (which is aligned with the E-W direction) by $7.36^\circ$, while the dominant anisotropy axis is $A_{2}$ since $\xi_{2} =1.18 \xi_{1}$. $A_{2}$ is closer to the y-axis, implying a dominant North-South anisotropy.
+In the emergency set the axis $A_{1}$ is slightly tilted with respect to the x-axis (by $-0.75^\circ$), and the dominant anisotropy axis is $A_{1}$ since $\xi_{2} = 0.45 \xi_{1}$.
+Since $A_{1}$ is closer to the x-axis, this implies that the radioactive plume reverses the dominant anisotropy direction to East-West.

-We calculated the JPDF and the 95\% confidence regions of the anisotropy statistics based on the anisotropy parameters estimated by CHI, i.e., performing natural neighbor interpolation and anisotropy estimation using CHI in both exhaustive data sets and then plotting the non-parametric confidence regions and JPDFs.
+We calculate the non-parametric JPDF and the 95\% confidence regions of the anisotropy statistics based on the estimated anisotropy parameters (i.e., by CHI anisotropy estimation on gridded values obtained by natural neighbor interpolation) for both sets.
 The results are shown in Fig.~\ref{fig:SIC2004}.

-There is no overlap of the two density functions, and the contours corresponding to the 95\% confidence regions are non-intersecting, which suggests a statistically significant difference of the anisotropy parameters between the background and the emergency data.
-Since the computation of the anisotropy estimates is very fast, our method provides an easy indicator of significant physical change in a system.
+There is no overlap of the two joint density functions, and the contours corresponding to the 95\% confidence regions do not intersect.
+These patterns suggest statistically significant anisotropy difference between the background and the emergency data due to the elevated values of the dose rate in the East-West direction of the spreading plume which changes the orientation of the major anisotropy axis.